OUR ON-GOING SERVICES OFFER A HELPING HAND DURING TIMES OF NEED

 CRS is the designated emergency food pantry serving Avon and Avon Lake.
 Our pantry is supported through the generous donations of local churches, schools, businesses, civic organizations and individuals.
 As a proud partner of Second Harvest Food Bank of North Central Ohio*, CRS also receives food grants and/or discounted food to help make sure our pantry shelves are well-stocked throughout the year.
 CRS provides a minimum of food every 30 days to individuals and families who come in for help.
 In order to receive food from the CRS pantry, individuals must provide proof of residence in Avon or Avon Lake, and a self-declaration of need following the eligibility guidelines set forth by the Ohio Department of Job and Family Services.

 CRS offers options for fresh produce whenever possible.
-Thanks to the Second Harvest Food Bank, three seasonal farmers markets are hosted on-site during the summer.
-Other partnerships that provide fresh fruits and vegetables include the Avon Lake Community Garden, the Avon Lake Farmers Market at the United Church of Christ, and the Children’s Garden at the Avon Lake Public Library.
-Our own “Pantry Plus” program offers themed distributions six times per year, combining items from our pantry with perishable items to provide the fixings for an entire meal.
+Thanks to the Second Harvest Food Bank, we are able to provide fresh produce during the spring and summer.
+Other partnerships that provide fresh fruits and vegetables include the Avon on the Lake Garden Club, the Avon Lake Community Garden, the Children’s Garden at the Avon Lake Public Library as well as many local home gardeners.

 CRS operates the food pantry Monday through Friday, 10 am to 2 pm.
 The CRS office is closed on Fridays between Memorial Day and Labor Day, federal holidays, and the week between Christmas Eve and New Year’s Day.